 - Quality: All CERT programs and processes are benchmarked not only to the highest of national and international standards.

 Mark is the National Manager for the Centre of Excellence in Rail Training.
-Mark has presided over a significant growth in CERT’s operations throughout 2005 and 2006 committed to providing quality staff and systems.
+Mark has presided over a significant growth in CERT’s operations and is commited to providing quality staff and systems.
 He has been able to establish professional, committed and flexible training team which has been designed to meet the needs of industry.

 Mark has excellent organisational and planning skills which have been developed throughout his working life in industries including traineeships and apprenticeships, vocational training experience and as an education officer with both government and non-governmental organisations.

-Mark is conversant with all states Rail Safety legislation with a particular knowledge of how they pertain to worker competence.
+Mark is conversant with the National Rail Safety legislation with a knowledge of how they pertain to worker competence.
+He also has a thorough knowledge of state and federal based funding models to support training.

 Sean Choat has worked in the Queensland Vocational Education and Training Sector for more than ten years, having worked for many years in the training and regulatory arms of the Queensland Government and as a National RTO and VET Manager for QR Limited.